 How to do this?
 I have assembled a list of small achievable things you can do to move you in the right direction financially.
-Note that not all of these ideas apply to everyone, but you should be able to pick out enough things to keep you busy for a while.
+Not all of these ideas apply to everyone, but you should be able to pick out a dozen or more ideas to keep you busy for a while.

-My recommendation is to pick 2-3 ideas to do, as you complete each, replace them with another one.
+My recommendation is to pick 2-3 ideas to do at a time, as you complete each, replace them with another one.
 For an idea that involves an amount, e.g., “save $50 a month” and “pack lunch to work once a week.” you can also try stepping it up, e.g., save $100 a month and pack lunch to work twice a week, etc.

 Achieving financial success is making the commitment to take a series of small steps in the right direction.

-The list is not in any particular order, so don’t feel obligated to do it in order.
-The best way to do it is to pick out what you think is easiest to do and do them first.
+The list is not in any particular order, so don’t feel obligated to do it in any particular order.
+The best way to do it is to pick out what you think is the easiest to complete and do them first.

 1. Adjust Your Tax Withholding

-If you end up with a hefty refund every year, you are giving the government an interest-free loan for the entire year.
-You should adjust your withholding so that what you owe and what Uncle Sam deducts ends up being roughly the same (always err on the side of a small refund; you don’t want to be caught flat-footed on April 15).
+If you ended up with a hefty refund last year, you are giving the government an interest-free loan for the entire year.
+You should adjust your tax withholding so that what you owe and the amount deducted end up being about the same (you can always err on the side of a small refund; you don’t want to be caught flat-footed on April 15th).

-Instead of giving 0% interest loan to the government, you can now put this money to work for you in an interest-bearing savings account.
-For example, CIT Bank Savings Builder is paying 2.3%.
-Just make sure you save the money!
+Instead of giving a 0% interest loan to the government, you can now put this money to work for you in an interest-bearing savings account or invest the money in the stock market.

 2. Automate Your Savings

-There are three main ways you can automate your savings — meaning you’re regularly adding to your savings without making an effort:
+There are three main ways you can automate your savings — meaning you’re regularly adding to your accounts without making an effort:

 - Make sure you’re contributing to your 401(k) plan.